ydb-platform/nbs/doc/disk_manager/tracing/design_doc.md

 - Crete a span per call of level 1.
 - We leave calls of level 2 up to ydb go sdk — it works with open telemetry ([here](https://github.com/ydb-platform/ydb-go-sdk-otel) is their adapter for open telemetry).
 Also, ydb go sdk allows you to configure which operations we start a span for and which ones we don't ([here](https://github.com/ydb-platform/nbs/blob/main/vendor/github.com/ydb-platform/ydb-go-sdk/v3/trace/details.go#L31) is a list of available options).
 Now some of these options are even [set](https://github.com/ydb-platform/nbs/blob/main/cloud/tasks/persistence/ydb.go#L698) in our code — however, I don’t understand what these options affect, since we don’t use the ydb adapter for open telemetry yet.

-### NBS
+### Blockstore

-The case of nbs is generally similar to ydb.
-For example, the «level 1» method [CreateProxyOverlayDisk](https://github.com/ydb-platform/nbs/blob/main/cloud/disk_manager/internal/pkg/clients/nbs/client.go#L644) involves several calls to the [nbs go sdk](https://github.com/ydb-platform/nbs/tree/main/cloud/blockstore/public/sdk/go).
-However, unlike the ydb go sdk, tracing with open telemetry is not yet supported in the nbs go sdk.
+The case of Blockstore is generally similar to ydb.
+For example, the «level 1» method [CreateProxyOverlayDisk](https://github.com/ydb-platform/nbs/blob/main/cloud/disk_manager/internal/pkg/clients/nbs/client.go#L644) involves several calls to the [Blockstore go sdk](https://github.com/ydb-platform/nbs/tree/main/cloud/blockstore/public/sdk/go).
+However, unlike the ydb go sdk, tracing with open telemetry is not yet supported in the Blockstore go sdk.
 You can implement tracing following the example of ydb.
-Alternatively, for each type of request in the nbs go sdk, you can create a wrapper on the disk manager side that starts a span for this request.
+Alternatively, for each type of request in the Blockstore go sdk, you can create a wrapper on the Disk Manager side that starts a span for this request.

 ## Implementation stages